Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Interpretation of the Symmetries under Hamiltonian Constraints

 \section{Interpretation of the Symmetries under Hamiltonian Constraints}

-In the previous sections, we have identified Schrödinger symmetry in the mini-superspace models.
-However, these systems differ from non-relativistic free particle systems due to the presence of Hamiltonian constraints.
-Indeed, they significantly complicate the interpretation of the symmetry.
+In the previous sections, we have identified Schrödinger symmetries in the mini-superspace models.
+These systems differ from ordinary non-relativistic systems due to the presence of Hamiltonian constraints; in particular, they significantly complicate the interpretation of the symmetries.

 We first summarize what we have done so far.
-For the mini-superspace models with matter fields, we have employed the canonical-transformation method and re-expressed the Hamiltonian constraints $H\approx0$ (for certain choices of $N$) as
+For the mini-superspace models, we have employed the canonical-transformation method and expressed the Hamiltonian constraints $H\approx0$ (for certain choices of $N$) as

 to reach Schrödinger symmetries.
-Here, $\lambda$ is a constant characterizing the dynamics, and $P_a$ is used to denote $\tP_a$ or $\tPi_a$ for simplicity.
+Here, $\MG^{ab}$ is a constant invertible matrix, $\lambda$ is a constant characterizing the dynamics, and $P_a$ is used to denote $\tP_a$ or $\tPi_a$ for simplicity.

-Now, before studying the physical meaning of this symmetry, we here list the points we should keep in mind when considering systems with gauge constraints in general.
+Now, before studying the physical meaning of the symmetries, we list the points we should keep in mind when considering systems with gauge constraints in general.
 Consider a symmetry generator $G$ satisfying the condition \eqref{symmetry_cond}.
-Then, we have \begin{itemize} \item[(I)] When a state satisfying the constraints is transformed by $G$, does the transformed state satisfy the constraints again?
+Then, the following questions arise. \begin{itemize} \item[(I)] When a state satisfying the constraints is transformed by $G$, does the transformed state satisfy the constraints again?

-\item[(II)] Does applying a transformation $G$ to a quantity $X$ after using the constraints yield the same result as using the constraints after transforming $X$ by $G$?
+\item[(II)] Does applying a transformation $G$ to a gauge-invariant observable $\MO$ after using the constraints yield the same result as using the constraints after transforming $\MO$ by $G$?
+(Here, $\MO$ commutes with the constraints.)